 This may seem overly simple, but many owners aren’t tuned in to monthly accounting details or various payment terms.
 If you have to prioritize or renegotiate your finances, it can help to see all of the moving pieces.

 If you need a refresher on bookkeeping terms and technical details, the U.S. Small Business Administration (SBA) offers a free 30-minute “introduction to accounting” course.

 Develop multiple possible scenarios

 The overall outlook for many industries remains unclear.
 To help plan, consider a number of scenarios and analyze what your finances would look like in each.

 For instance, envision the rest of your year if revenue is at 50% of pre-crisis levels.
 What about 15%?
 Or imagine you’ll see a jump in activity due to pent-up demand.
 Can you ramp up quickly enough to meet it?

 What does cash flow look like in each scenario and how do you build inventory and staffing to meet your needs?
 If you’ve had to adjust inventory and staffing due to a previous closure, how long will it take you to readjust to meet new demands?

 Read more on rethinking your operating model.

 Managing expenses is going to be key.
-The good news is, nearly everyone is aware of the challenges facing business owners and will work with you.
+The good news is, nearly everyone is aware of the ongoing challenges facing business owners and will work with you.
 Be transparent about your ability to pay your vendors and make payments on any outstanding loans.
 The scenarios you developed in step two can help you speak realistically with creditors about when you’ll be able to pay them.